Rate this article 4.91666666666666751 based on 12 reviews

 By Vlad Cuc, specialist in company formation matters

 A subsidiary in Hong Kong is one of the available business forms for foreign investors and entrepreneurs who choose to expand their activities.
 Unlike the branch or the representative office, the subsidiary is essentially a distinct legal entity that can carry on the activities of the mother company.

 The subsidiary is the most popular business form chosen by foreign companies in Hong Kong.
 The subsidiary is a private limited liability companyregistered in Hong Kong treated as a separate legal entity from its parent company, thus the liabilities of the subsidiary do not extend to the parent company, as they would in the case of a branch in Hong Kong.

 The subsidiary can have the same name or choose a different one and it can have the same listed activities or these can differ.
 However, it is important that the name of the company is approved by the Companies Registry.
-There is no minimum or maximum share capital for a subsidiary in Hong Kong) are the following:
+Some general requirements for the name of the company (that apply to subsidiaries as well as other companies in Hong Kong) are the following:

 The basic requirements for a subsidiary include:

 - at least one shareholder and a maximum number of shareholders of 50;